 I know that this is a completely trivial question to most of you but for thoroughness’ sake I will give a brief definition:

-Manga 漫画 is the Japanese word for Comic – no matter where they are from.
+Manga 漫画 is the Japanese term for Comic, irrespective of their country of origin.
 In the rest of the world, the word Manga is used for Comics from Japan or Comics that resemble a typical Japanese Comic.
+Mangas are typically serialized, combining intricate artwork with brief textual content to narrate stories.

 What is a Light Novel?